Crypt212/obsidian-vault/MindMap/Software Engineering/Technologies/Node JS/NPM.md

 # Module Caching
-- when modules are imported using `require()`, they are cached so that when requiring them again they don't reload them from start.
+- when modules are imported using [[CommonJS]] modules system, imports done by `require` are saved in `require.cache`, they are cached so that when requiring them again they don't reload them from start.